2024 Clos Fourtet Saint-Émilion Premier Grand Cru Classé

 Sign in to unlock professional wine reviews from world-renowned critics

-Clos Fourtet is located directly opposite the large church of Saint-Emilion.
-The terroir consists of a clay-loam soil with a lot of lime.
-The harvest is done manually and as with all large houses the first selection takes place in the vineyard.
-The Clos Fourtet is a blend of predominantly Merlot with a small percentage of both Cabernet Franc and Cabernet Sauvignon and has matured for 16 months in 60 years. % new and 40% second year barriques of French oak.
+Clos Fourtet is located directly opposite the large church of Saint-Émilion.
+The terroir consists of clay-loam soil with a high limestone content.
+Harvesting is done by hand, and as with all large estates, the first selection takes place in the vineyard.
+Clos Fourtet is a blend of predominantly Merlot with a small percentage of both Cabernet Franc and Cabernet Sauvignon, and has been aged for 16 months over a 60-year period.
+The wine is made up of 40% new and 40% second-year French oak barriques.

-The Clos Fourtet is deep garnet purple in colour and opens over time with notes of blackberry, plum and wild blueberry, plus hints of forest floor, lavender, baking spices and potpourri.
-The palate is full and has an amazing texture of soft, mellow tannins and lots of freshness that finishes long and fragrant with berry/spice and some minerality.
+The Clos Fourtet is a deep garnet purple in color and opens with notes of blackberry, plum, and wild blueberry over time, along with hints of forest floor, lavender, baking spices, and potpourri.
+The palate is full-bodied and has a surprisingly textured finish with soft, smooth tannins and plenty of freshness, finishing long and fragrant with berry/herb notes and some minerality.

 Ratings: 96-98 Alexandre Ma, 94-95 James Suckling, 94 Guide Hachette, 94 Falstaff Magazine, 94 Jean-Marc Quarin, 93-95 Vinous (A. Galloni), 92-94 Vinous (N. Martin), 92-94 Jeb Dunnuck, 92 Jane Anson